-Glamping in Alberta or comfort camping as it is also called, is a great way to ease yourself into the wilderness – and for many it will be the best way to enjoy a close to nature experience.
+Glamping in Alberta or comfort camping as it is sometimes called, is a great way to ease yourself into the wilderness – and for many it will be the best way to enjoy a close to nature experience.
 It’s kind of like camping but without the hassle.

 Across the province there are loads of glamping in Alberta options – depending on what part of the province you’re interested in exploring.
 But book early as glamping is becoming hugely popular.

-As one gentleman I recently spoke with puts it: “Glamping is perfect for a guy like me.
+As one gentleman I spoke with puts it: “Glamping is perfect for a guy like me.
 My back is too sore and I’m too old to sleep on the ground anymore but I still want to have the wilderness experience.”

 This post includes some affiliate links.
-If you make a qualifying purchase through one of these links, I may receive a small percentage of the sale at no extra cost to you.
-Thank you for your support.
+If you make a qualifying purchase through one of these links, I will receive a small percentage of the sale at no extra cost to you.
+Thank you very much for your support.

 Glamping in Alberta

 Glamping has taken off in Alberta since I first wrote this post.
-Parks Canada has increased the number of OTENTiks and there are lots of smaller places that have got in on the glamping trend – all good news if you want to experience the outdoors without having to set up tents and bring all the cooking gear.
-Like traditional campsites, most of these glamping spots should be reserved well in advance.
+Parks Canada has increased the number of oTENTiks and there are lots of smaller places that have got in on the glamping trend – all good news if you want to experience the outdoors without having to set up tents and bring all the cooking gear.

-Dinosaur Provincial Park
+Glamping in Alberta in Dinosaur Provincial Park

 Dinosaur Provincial Park offers seven canvas tents outfitted with many of the amenities from home including beds, linens, cooking utensils, a small fridge, lights and best of all a fan for hot summer nights.

-With a “tent” in a private location overlooking the Red Deer River, you’ll be able to enjoy fresh breezes and birdsong.
-The main sites of interest in the park are just a short distance away.
-The cost is $105 – $130 per night.
+With a “tent” in a private and premier location overlooking the Red Deer River, you’ll be able to enjoy fresh breezes and birdsong.

 Writing-on-Stone Provincial Park – a top spot to go glamping in Alberta

-Glamping in any park that offers oTENTiks
+Glamping in Alberta in any national park that offers oTENTiks

 Parks Canada has spearheaded oTENTiks – a canvas tent erected on a wooden platform with rustic furniture and a picnic table but no bedding or cooking gear.

 Sleep in one of 12 hand-painted Sioux canvas tipis, each on its own private site in the forest.
 Inside the tipi you’ll find wooden floors, beds and a small heater and lantern.
 Outside there’s a picnic table and a fire pit.
+There are also Trappers Tents for rent, all with a deck and a picnic table, backing onto the forest.

-Cypress Hills Provincial Park glamping
+Glamping in Cypress Hills Provincial Park

 If you love birds and beaches then grab a group of friends and head to Lesser Slave Lake Provincial Park and rent The Nest.
-It’s a timber-framed building overlooking the lake with room for 12 people across four rooms with bunk beds and two rooms with queen beds.

 It’s quite luxurious and not the least bit like tenting.
 With two bathrooms, a common area, kitchen facilities and an outdoor deck, I doubt one night will be enough.

 While you’re here hike the lake shore trails but most of all enjoy the birding as that is what the area is famous for.
 The Nest rents for $250 per night.
+Note that in 2023, there are repairs taking place, but I’ll update when I hear its reopened.

 Pigeon Lake Provincial Park glamping

 At Pigeon Lake Provincial Park southwest of Edmonton you can spend the night in a yurt.
 It sits on a raised platform with a deck.
 The yurt comes insulated.
+They also feature a small fridge, a gas barbecue with a side burner, a fire-pit and picnic tables, a private deck with deck furniture – and even electrical outlets.

 For ventilation there are screened windows and a skylight that opens.
 There are three sizes to choose from – small (4 people maximum), medium (max 6 people) and large (8 people maximum).
-Cooking is all done outside.
-Prices range from $120 – $165 per night.

 Miquelon Lake Provincial Park glamping yurts